 Install Slack official client for Linux

-Slack offers a native app for Linux that is available in Snap, DEB, and RPM packages.
+Slack offers an Electron app for Linux that is available in Snap, DEB, and RPM packages.

-It has all the features that you would expect from the native client, including desktop notifications, auto-login, and options to change between teams.
+It has all the features that you would expect from a standard desktop client, including desktop notifications, auto-login, and options to change between teams.

 If you use Ubuntu, you can install Slack from the Software Center itself.
 Just search for it.